mikeboyle/citibike-pipeline/README.md

 If you create a new top level directory in development and you need that directory to be run by an Airflow container, update the `volumes` section of `docker-compose.yaml` to include that directory, as well as any future `COPY` commands in `Dockerfile`.

 ### Running the pipelines
 Pipelines can be triggered and monitored in the Airflow UI.
-The available pipelines are (or will soon be):

 Note that for all DAGS you may first need to turn on the Pause / Unpause toggle to the left of the DAG name in the Airflow DAGs UI.

+The available pipelines are:

 1. **`boundaries_pipeline` DAG (ready for use)**

    **What it does**: Adds seed data to the `raw_nyc_borough_boundaries` table and then transforms this to geo polygons in the `silver_nyc_borough_boundaries` table.

    **How to run it**:
-      1. Find the DAG in the Airflow UI `DAGs` page.
+      - Find the DAG in the Airflow UI `DAGs` page.
-      2. Press the "play" button (▶️) to the right to manually trigger it.
+      - Press the "play" button (▶️) to the right to manually trigger it.

-   **How to monitor the run**:
-      1. The datetime of the run will appear in the `DAGs` page under `Latest run`.
-      2. Click on this to see a page that monitors the status of each task in the DAG.

 2. **`trips_pipeline` DAG (ready for use)**